-Hell, it's implied that Gero's latest androids (17-20) were all made either from human bases or as energy absorbing types because he couldn't make an artificial one out of perpetual energy that wouldn't do a Heel-Face Turn.
+Hell, it's implied that Gero's latest androids (17-20) were all made either from human bases or as energy absorbing types because he couldn't make an artificial one out of perpetual energy that wouldn't do a Heel–Face Turn.
+Word of God even suggests the difficulty of "personality control" was the reason for why he started to modify humans who were already bad as opposed to building Androids from scratch.

 Dr. Slump, by the same author as Dragon Ball (and written before it), has the Caramel Man robots, though not all of them have A.I.
 Caramel Man 004 is based on the main character android, the whimsical Arale, and becomes a force of good.